Bass Lake, California: Wishon Airport

 The Wishon airstrip opened in June 1937 on the western shore of Bass Lake.
 It was originally constructed for U.S. Forest Service use but was also used by private pilots.

-The unpaved runway was about 2200 ft long and operated as a one-way strip, requiring approaches over the lake.
-The FAA declined to certify the facility in the 1960s, citing safety concerns.
+The unpaved runway was about 2200 ft long and operated as a one-way strip, requiring approaches over the lake.The FAA declined to certify the facility in the 1960s, citing safety concerns.
 Operations ended in the 1980s, and the site was later redeveloped for housing.

 Hells Angels

 Hunter S. Thompson described the Bass Lake gatherings in his 1966 book Hell's Angels.

-Beginning in 1963, Bass Lake was the site of annual gatherings by the Hells Angels Motorcycle Club, often held on Memorial Day and Fourth of July weekends.
-The events, known as the "Bass Lake Runs," attracted riders from across California and drew attention from local officials and the press.
+During the 1960s, Bass Lake was a gathering place for chapters of the Hells Angels Motorcycle Club.
+The gatherings became known as the Bass Lake Runs and brought riders from different parts of California to the lake.

-One of the largest gatherings occurred in July 1965, when Madera County officials secured a court injunction and established roadblocks in anticipation of unrest.
-Law enforcement photographed and issued warnings to incoming riders.
-The event was covered by national outlets including Newsweek and Life.
-Journalist Hunter S. Thompson attended and later described the run in his book, devoting a chapter to the Bass Lake gathering.

-The 1965 run concluded with only minor arrests for public intoxication.
-Local media noted the absence of major violence, and Thompson credited local businesses that served the riders as a moderating factor.
+The best-known gathering took place over the Fourth of July weekend in 1965.
+In anticipation of the run, Madera County officials obtained a temporary restraining order and law enforcement established roadblocks on routes into the area.
+Journalist Hunter S. Thompson, who was then reporting on the Hells Angels, attended the gathering and later devoted a chapter of his book Hell's Angels to the event.

+Despite extensive preparations by law enforcement and concern among local residents, the 1965 gathering ended without major violence.
+The Hells Angels returned to Bass Lake the following year; the Madera Tribune reported that the 1966 gathering also passed without serious incidents.

-The Bass Lake Runs continued into the 1970s but declined in scale and prominence as law enforcement measures expanded and public interest waned.
-By the 1980s the events had largely ended, though they remain documented in accounts of California’s cultural history.
+The Bass Lake Runs continued after the mid-1960s but gradually declined in scale.
+The gatherings continued into the 1970s and had largely disappeared by the 1980s.

 Development

-Most of the land surrounding Bass Lake is part of the Sierra National Forest.
-The U.S. Forest Service has designated the area as a Recreation Area, with public campgrounds and picnic sites along the southern shore.
+Most of the land surrounding Bass Lake is part of the Sierra National Forest, with public campgrounds and picnic areas along the southern shore.

-Residential development

-Private homes are concentrated on the north shore, primarily within the Pines Tract.
-These cabins were first developed in the 1930s under sub-lease agreements with PG&E. In 1992 PG&E sold about 125 acre of land to the Bass Lake Homeowners Association, formalizing ownership of the tract.
+Private homes are concentrated on the north shore, particularly within the Pines Tract.
+Cabins were developed there beginning in the 1930s under lease agreements with PG&E. In 1992, PG&E sold approximately 125 acre of land to the Bass Lake Homeowners Association.

-Resorts

-Several long-standing resorts operate around the lake.
-On the north shore, Ducey’s Lodge was built in 1941 and rebuilt after a fire in 1988.
-Nearby, The Pines Resort, first established in 1901, was reconstructed after a fire in 1962.

-On the south shore, The Forks Resort opened in 1927, and Miller’s Landing was established in 1928 by John McDougald.
+Tourist development around the lake began in the early 20th century.
+The Pines Resort was established on the north shore in 1901 and rebuilt after a fire in 1962.
+Ducey's Bass Lake Lodge opened in 1941 and was destroyed by fire in 1988; a replacement opened near Pines Village in 1991.
+On the south shore, The Forks Resort was established in the 1920s, while Miller's Landing was established in 1928 by John McDougald.